Wichita State softball punches ticket to NCAA Regional

 Wichita State earned an at-large bid for the 2022 NCAA Regional.
-The Shockers are headed to the Fayetteville Regional, hosted by Arkansas, as the number three seed.
+The Shockers are headed to the Fayetteville Regional, as the number three seed.
 This will be Wichita’s sixth NCAA Regional appearance and second straight.

 Wichita joins Arkansas, Oregon and Princeton.
-The action starts Friday, May 20th with a double header.
+The action starts Friday, May 20, with a doubleheader.
 The first game will be Arkansas and Princeton at 6 p.m., followed by Wichita State and Oregon on ESPN Plus at 7:30 p.m.

 The Shockers are 1-4 all-time vs. Oregon but haven’t met since 2009.
 Against the rest of the field, Wichita State is 4-10 against the Razorbacks and 1-0 vs. Princeton.
 Wichita State and Arkansas met in early February this season – a 7-4 win for Arkansas in Fayetteville.